innaky/out-spaces/README.markdown

 # Out-Spaces
-Delete the Spaces from the filenames of a directory
+Rename the filenames of a directory, deleting spaces and joining the name.

 ## Usage